-The breathtaking four-seasonal palette of Ontario's vast wilderness, endless forests and abundant wildlife, awaits.
-Almost 40% of Canada’s population lives here for good reason: Ontario is larger than France and Spain combined.
-Over 250,000 lakes contain a third of the planet's fresh water.
+The breathtaking four-seasonal palette of Ontario's vast wilderness, endless forests and abundant wildlife awaits.
+Around 40% of Canada’s population lives here for good reason: Ontario is larger than France and Spain combined.
+Over 250,000 lakes, including the Great Lakes bordering the US, contain a fifth of the planet's fresh water.

 Alberta does lakes and mountains like Rome does churches and cathedrals, but without the penance.
 For proof head west to Jasper and Banff, two of the world’s oldest national parks which, despite their wild and rugged terrain, remain well-trammeled and easily accessible.
 No one should leave this mortal coil without first laying eyes on Lake Louise and the Columbia Icefield.